h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 - **Models**
 - **Data**

-In the tutorial's remaining tasks, we will be describing the various types of templates and how to use them.
-Please note that we will cover the **Data** recipes in another tutorial.
+In the self-paced course's remaining tasks, we will be describing the various types of templates and how to use them.
+Please note that we will cover the **Data** recipes in another self-paced course.

 ### How do recipes work in Driverless AI?